steveafrost/intro-to-math.js/README.md

 // => "51"
 ```

-Notice that if number preceed the strings, JavaScript will perform the math on the strings before adding the result of the math to the String at the end:
+Notice that if number preceeds the strings, JavaScript will perform the math on the strings before adding the result of the math to the String at the end:

 ```javascript
 5 + 5 + "5"